 What Does a Digital Marketing Strategist Do?

 As a Digital Marketing Strategist, I often face the challenge of explaining my job to family members and friends.
-Often times when I do this I am met with glossy stares.
+Often times when I do this I am met with glassy stares.
 The fact that I geek out about this stuff is probably part of it.
 You know how it goes.
 Sometimes you get carried away when you talk about the things that interest you and before you know it—you’ve lost them.
 I have met many peers in the industry who share this problem of explaining their complex role on a progressive marketing team like ours.
-One of the best ways (for me at least) is to put my thoughts on paper and to see how I am coming across.
+This is in part because we live in such a rapidly-evolving world, especially on the internet (99% of my job) that by the time you write down a job description for a Digital Marketing Strategist, it is outdated.
+One of the best ways for me to explain the skills and strategies required for my job (for me at least) is to put my thoughts on paper and to see how I am coming across.

 My work is both an art and a science, so what you are reading here is probably my fifth draft.
 I get caught up in industry lingo just like anyone else who likes talking about what they do.
 A great example comes to mind.
 I share an office with a graphic designer and apparently vectors are a big thing in that profession.
 I politely nod along but, truth be told, I still just think of the movie Airplane.
 “What’s your vector, Victor?”

 While the term digital marketing encompasses lots of things, I have found myself able to generally group what I do into three buckets: Search Engine Optimization (SEO), Paid Online Advertising and Audits.
 While this is extremely broad, it at least creates nice buckets to expand on.